-Cordaid’s Yemen conference on December 2nd is drawing near.
-One of the speakers at that event is Dutch Ambassador to Yemen, Peter-Derrek Hof.
+One of the speakers of Cordaid’s Yemen conference is Dutch Ambassador to Yemen, Peter-Derrek Hof.
 As a prequel to his keynote address, he discusses the Yemen conflict, international aid, and the lack of gender equality.
 “Women need access, more than so-called capacity building.”

 In Yemen, Cordaid closely collaborates with both the Embassy and the Dutch Ministry of Foreign Affairs.
 The past few years we have been working together on a range of topics, notably mental health care, sexual and reproductive health services, and humanitarian aid.

 ‘The Dutch’ have a longstanding aid track record in Yemen, as Ambassador Hof proudly indicates.
 “Our 44-year old development cooperation programme in Yemen is the longest-running development programme of the Netherlands in the world.
 We’re known and respected for it in Yemen.
 It has given us a reputation of independence, of always siding with the Yemeni population.
 It also gives us good access to all parties in Yemen which we can use in our diplomatic efforts working towards a just and inclusive peace in Yemen.”

 “Meaningful participation, especially of those who are kept out of power, like youth, women, ethnic minorities, is essential.
 This is complicated.
 But not impossible.”